The Origin and Evolution of Multiple Star Systems: IMPACT OF MULTIPLICITY ON PLANET FORMATION AND SYSTEM ARCHITECTURES

 \subsubsection{\textbf{Implications for binary formation models}}

 One challenge in connecting observed disk alignment to binary formation models is the uncertainty in how much disk orientations evolve between formation and the 1--2 Myr ages at which they are observed.
 Provided there is some dissipation in the disk, circumstellar disks should be driven toward alignment with the binary orbit \citep{LubowOgilvie2000, Bate2000a, ZanazziLai2018}.
 This evolution means that observed Class II samples are likely to be more co-aligned on average than the systems were at formation.
 The presence of some systems with misalignments of many tens of degrees, and few systems that are perfectly aligned, thus is consistent with binary formation models (e.g.\ turbulent fragmentation; \S \ref{sec:corefrag}) that preferentially produce systems with disks that are misaligned with the binary orbit, at least for systems wider than a few hundred au.
 At the same time, theoretical calculations of alignment timescales \citep[e.g.,][]{ZanazziLai2018} predict significant tilt evolution in 2 Myr for systems with semi-major axes less than $\sim$200 au .
 Thus, the presence of well-aligned systems with separations of order 1000 au and the lack of systems with misalignments $> 90\arcdeg$ at any separation suggest that disk alignment is much faster than currently predicted and/or there is some tendency for binary formation to favor systems with non-random disk orientations.
 Rapid alignment may be more likely given observations of misaligned outflows and disks during the protostellar phase (\S \ref{sec:Orientations}).
+Preliminary evidence of a tendency toward alignment between binary companions and the orbits of close-in planets around one star \citep{ChristianVanderburg2022, DupuyKraus2022} is consistent with the binary-disk alignment seen at young ages, though there may be some difference in alignment statistics for close-in terrestrial planets and hot Jupiters \citep{BehmardDai2022}.

-Finally, we note that the tendency toward alignment means that most planetary systems in binaries will not have a stellar companion with a sufficient relative tilt for Kozai-Lidov oscillations to be effective in driving high-eccentricity migration, at least not for very long.
+Finally, we note that the tendency toward disk-binary alignment means that most planetary systems in binaries will not have a stellar companion with a sufficient relative tilt for Kozai-Lidov oscillations to be effective in driving high-eccentricity migration, at least not for very long.